Fourth Sunday of Easter, Year C

 a love which overcomes all.

-We have heard a voice calling,
+we have heard your voice calling,

-We want to follow, walking in your footsteps, living your way,
+walking in your footsteps, living your way,

 In our church Lord, let us build each other up.